 - Off-Amazon organic marketing & paid advertising

-In 2022, a good Amazon marketing strategy should combine all three of these areas.
+A good Amazon marketing strategy should combine all three of these areas.
 That’s how sellers will drive the best results and see the most return on their investment.
-Below, we’re breaking down the process of building an effective Amazon marketing strategy into these three distinct areas, making it easy to see how you can create a robust strategy to support you throughout 2022.
+Below, we’re breaking down the process of building an effective Amazon marketing strategy into these three distinct areas, making it easy to see how you can create a robust strategy to support you.

 Organic Marketing on Amazon